Throughout his life, T. Boone Pickens always followed his own path.

 These steps helped increase bird count per acre from one-fourth to one-and-a-half, and annual counts of up to forty kinds of native birds.
 During that same time, the bobwhite to blue quail ratio increased from 20 percent bobwhite and 80 percent blues to 90 percent bobwhite and 10 percent blues.
 Bobwhites moved from primarily the ranch’s creeks and plum thickets throughout the ranch.
 The construction of new lakes and streams led to a dramatic increase in waterfowl and a rise in the turkey, deer (whitetail and mule), antelope, and pheasant populations.

-“The biologists will tell you that feeding quail concentrates them and makes them vulnerable to predators,” Boone explains.
+“The biologists will tell you that feeding quail concentrates them and makes them vulnerable to predators,” Boone explained.
 “We don’t hunt predators; everything gets a chance at Mesa Vista.
 We’re providing an ideal environment for birds to flourish but we’re also setting it up so we can hunt them in the most efficient manner for years to come.”

 Perhaps Pickens’ most dramatic move occurred in July 2008, when he launched an $100 million national campaign to promote the Pickens Plan, a clean-energy alternative policy aimed at achieving greater energy security in America and addressing the OPEC oil threat.